 - white butter or makhan

-- Knead into a soft dough just like the dough for chapatis or parathas.
+- Begin to knead the dough.
+Then add oil and continue to knead into a soft dough just like the dough for chapatis or parathas.

 - On a dusted rolling board, take a big lemon sized ball of the dough.
-Roll the dough ball with a rolling pin and make a circle of the dough of about 2 inch diameter.
+Roll the dough ball with a rolling pin.

 - Heat a flat griddle or tava.
 Put the paratha on the griddle.
 When partly cooked on one side, flip the paratha.

 - Apply ghee on the partly cooked side.
 In the meantime the other side is getting cooked.

 - Now flip it again.
 Now apply ghee on the other side.
 Cook till the underside is crisp and browned.
 Flip again and cook the second side till browned and crisp.

 - While cooking press the edges of the parathas so that they don’t remain under cooked.

 - Serve dal parathas hot with homemade butter in a true punjabi style.
 This is how the parathas are devoured by the punjabis….
 With lots and lots of butter or makhan as it called locally.

 Like our videos?
 Then do follow and subscribe to us on youtube to get the latest Recipe Video updates.